yosoufe/BNO055_i2c_C2000_TI/README.md

 F28377S.
 I assume that you know what to include from where and how to your project.
 I used ccsv6.

 I spent few days to make it work then I decided to share it to save your days.
 BE HAPPY :)

+Don't forget to clone the Bosch repo from [here](https://github.com/BoschSensortec/BNO055_driver) into your workspace.